Transparency report: Yahoo

 The latest Yahoo transparency report was released on 25 September 2014.
 The report states that 30,511 users were affected by 18,594 government data requests, whereas 57,324 accounts were affected by 29,470 government requests.
 However, both of these figures do not include those secret requests sent by the FISA court.
-During the last six month from July 1, 2013, to December 31, 2013, it received between 0 and 1998 FISA requests for user data, affecting up to 54,997 users (including national security letters).
-Comparing to the first sixth month from January 1, 2013 to June 30, 2013, 32,997 accounts was affected.
+During the last six months from July 1, 2013, to December 31, 2013, it received between 0 and 1998 FISA requests for user data, affecting up to 54,997 users (including national security letters).
+Comparing to the first sixth months from January 1, 2013 to June 30, 2013, 32,997 accounts was affected.
 As we can see from the figures, although the total number of data request drop, the number of data request approved from the FISA court have increased significantly.
 Overall, 41 percent of accounts affected by government data requests came from requests made by the U.S. government.